 Now - Check all Praxis score reports to be sure all required test scores have been forwarded to West Chester University (Score Recipient Code #2659); and also PDE (Score Recipient Code #8033); PECT scores are automatically forwarded to PDE.
 Your social security number is an essential identifier on all reports to PDE.

-If those codes do not appear for every Praxis test, contact the Teacher Certification Office: 610-436-2321.
+If those codes do not appear for every Praxis test, contact the Office of Teacher Certification: 610-436-2321.